 The surveyor said that during the procedure, the LPN “wore gloves.
 After the procedure was completed, [the LPN] did not remove the soiled gloves or perform hand hygiene.
 Then while wearing the same gloves, the LPN drew] the privacy curtain and touched the doorknob of the washroom of [the resident’s] room.”

 Was your loved one was the victim of abuse, mistreatment or neglect while a resident at Peterson Park Health Care Center?
 If so, contact the Illinois nursing home abuse and neglect lawyers at Nursing Home Law Center at (800) 926-7565 now.
-Our law firm fights aggressively on behalf of Cook County victims of mistreatment living in long-term facilities including nursing homes in Chicago.
+Our network of attorneys fights aggressively on behalf of Cook County victims of mistreatment living in long-term facilities including nursing homes in Chicago.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.

 Our dedicated lawyers can work on your behalf to file and resolve your claim for compensation against all those that caused your loved one harm, injury, or premature death.
 We accept every case concerning wrongful death, nursing home abuse, and personal injury through a contingency fee arrangement.
 This agreement postpones making upfront payments for our legal services until after we have successfully resolved your compensation claim through a negotiated settlement or jury trial award.